ezpogue/cs100finalproject/README.md

 We utilize the composite pattern in our Move class.
 Because each Pokemon has 4 moves it can use, we thought it would be useful to aggregate all 4 Moves into a composite called Move_Set.
 This allows us to use a singular interface to use a specific Move or a random Move out of the 4.
 This allows our code to be more user friendly and accessible due to the interface being the same for all use cases.

 ### Strategy Pattern
-We plan to utilize the strategy pattern in the trainer AI.
-In the Pokemon games, each trainer has a different playstyle, and may have a set strategy they are using.
-Using the strategy pattern, we can make it easier to add new trainers with unique strategies, or change the strategy of an existing trainer.
-This allows our code to be more extensible, in case we wanted to expand our game later.
+We utilize the strategy pattern in our Quote class.
+Each trainer says something unique at the beginning of a battle.
+Using the strategy pattern, we make it so that we can easily swap what entire groups of trainers say, as well as being able to add new quotes simply.
+This allows us to avoid hardcoding things such as quotes into our trainers, making our code more extensible.

  > ## Final deliverable
  > All group members will give a demo to the TA during lab time.
 The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.